Small-eyed rabbitfish: Conservation status

-A plot of the fishing mortality needed to drive species to extinction based on their type of marine habitat.
-H. affinis is included in the “deep” habitat.

 Hydrolagus affinis is currently listed as a species of “Least Concern” by the International Union for Conservation of Nature (IUCN) Red List.
 There is no commercial fishery for this species and when it is not the focus of scientific research, it is most commonly caught as bycatch by deep-sea trawling and longline fisheries.
 There are records of species in the Chimaeridae family being used commercially for fish meal and to extract high-quality machine oil from the liver.
 With little direct research into the population dynamics of this species it is difficult to detect changes and accurately understand population fluctuation to determine whether populations are stable or declining.
 Due to their low growth rate, low fecundity, and higher age at reproductive maturity, H. affinis is especially vulnerable to novel threats and has low capacity to recover from population decline.
 Garcia et al. found that the average fishing-related mortality to drive deep-water Chondrichthyans like H. affinis to extinction is just 38-58% of that required for oceanic and continental shelf species respectively.
 With the rapid expansion of deep-sea fisheries, it is of the utmost importance to establish protocols for monitoring the population status of deep-sea species like the small-eyed rabbitfish to prevent irreversible damage.
 Additionally, the perennially cold waters inhabited by H. affinis make it especially vulnerable to the increasingly variable changes in global climate.